AdyGCode/SaaS-FED-Notes/session-11/S10-Introducing-Laravel-v12.md

  > sqlite
 ```

-When you have entered sqlite and pressed <kbd>ENTER</kbd> you will get asked about runnign migrations... say `yes`:
+When you have entered SQLite and pressed <kbd>ENTER</kbd> you will get asked about running migrations... say `yes`:

 ```text